-Jogger in Canada Accidentally Crossed Border Into U.S. During Run, Detained For Two Weeks
+Jogger In Canada Accidentally Crossed Border Into U.S. During Run, Detained For Two Weeks

 Cedella Roman got caught up in a bureaucratic nightmare involving three countries, all because she took a wrong turn, and it took two weeks to get it all sorted out.

 Roman, who is French, decided to pay a visit to her mother, Christiane Ferne, who lives in British Columbia, the Canadian province that borders Washington state.
-Roman says she wanted to brush up on her English as well as visit her mom, who lives in the B.C. town of North Delta.
+Roman says she wanted to brush up on her English as well as visit her mom, who lives in the town of North Delta.

-On May 21, the 19-year-old woman went for a jog along the beach just south of White Rock.
-B.C.
-Jogging southeast, she eventually wound up in Surrey, the B.C. border town that is the last stop before reaching U.S. soil.
+On May 21, the 19-year-old woman went for a jog along the beach just south of White Rock, British Columbia.
+Jogging southeast, she eventually wound up in Surrey, the border town that is the last stop before reaching U.S. soil.
 And reach U.S. soil she did: lacking any warning signs or anything else to indicate that she’d crossed into Blaine, Washington, she kept jogging until the tide started coming in and decided to head home.
 She stopped to snap a selfie, and that’s when she saw Border Patrol agents heading her way.

 19-year-old Cedella Roman was out for a jog when she accidentally crossed the border and was detained for two weeks. https://t.co/9U2Mggo1z7